“Ethereum for $ 10 thousand? Is quite real”. Why altcoin has risen in price again :: RBC.Crypto

 Big potential

-The rapid growth of Ethereum is due to optimism among market participants regarding the further development of the project, says Nikita Soshnikov, director of the Alfacash cryptocurrency exchange service.
+The rapid growth of Ethereum is due to optimism among market participants regarding the further development of the project, says Nikita Soshnikov, director of the cryptocurrency exchange service Alfacash.
 The altcoin price has not yet returned to its historical maximum, which was observed in May of this year ($ 4.3 thousand).
-Because of this, the potential of the cryptocurrency has not yet been exhausted and the coin remains undervalued, he said.
+Because of this, the potential of the cryptocurrency has not yet been exhausted and the coin remains underestimated, he said.

 The Ethereum rate is also growing against the background of a general decline in investor interest in bitcoin, which could not gain a foothold above $ 50 thousand and continues to “stamp” below this mark, Soshnikov noted.